mayankpatel0129/datastreaming-framework/FRAMEWORK_README.md

 # Data Streaming Framework

-A high-performance, enterprise-grade framework for streaming data from MQ queue managers to Kafka topics with support for message transformation, reconciliation, and monitoring.
+A high-performance, enterprise-grade framework for streaming data from MQ queue managers to Kafka topics with comprehensive support for MQ message parsing, transformation, reconciliation, and monitoring.

 ## 🚀 Quick Start Guide